Hidden Valley, Calgary: Demographics

-Residents in this community had a median household income of $78,127 in 2000, and there were 6.4% low income residents living in the neighbourhood.
+Residents in this community had a median household income of $78,127 in 2000, and there were 6.4% low-income residents living in the neighbourhood.
 As of 2000, 20.6% of the residents were immigrants.
 All buildings were single-family detached homes, and 2.1% of the housing was used for renting.

 Education

-The community is served by public schools Hidden Valley Elementary (K-3), Valley Creek Middle (4-9), Crescent Heights High (10-12) and Catholic schools St. Elizabeth Seton (K-9), Notre Dame High School (10-12).
+The community is served by public schools Hidden Valley Elementary (K-3), Valley Creek Middle (4-9), Crescent Heights High (10-12) and Catholic schools St. Elizabeth Seton (K-9), and Notre Dame High School (10-12), with the Hidden Valley, Valley Creek, and St. Elizabeth Seton being located directly within the neighbourhood itself.

 Politics

-Hidden Valley covered by the Provincial Electoral District Calgary-Beddington represented in the Legislative Assembly of Alberta by Josephine Pon of the United Conservative Party.
+Hidden Valley covered by the Provincial Electoral District Calgary-Beddington represented in the Legislative Assembly of Alberta by Amanda Chapman of the Alberta New Democratic Party.